rootiest/obsidian-ai-image-ocr/README.md

 - **Model and Provider names**: Use `{{model}}` or `{{provider}}` in output templates.
-- **Image metadata**: Use image metadate in output templates, such as:
+- **Image metadata**: Use image metadata in output templates, such as:
   - `{{image.filename}}` for the original filename
   - `{{image.path}}` for the full path of the image
   - `{{image.size}}` for the image size in bytes